Development of the nervous system: Vertebrate brain development

-Neural induction
+Induction

 During early embryonic development of the vertebrate, the dorsal ectoderm becomes specified to give rise to the epidermis and the nervous system; a part of the dorsal ectoderm becomes specified to neural ectoderm to form the neural plate which gives rise to the nervous system.
 The conversion of undifferentiated ectoderm to neuroectoderm requires signals from the mesoderm.
 At the onset of gastrulation presumptive mesodermal cells move through the dorsal blastopore lip and form a layer of mesoderm in between the endoderm and the ectoderm.
 Mesodermal cells migrate along the dorsal midline to give rise to the notochord that develops into the vertebral column.
 Neuroectoderm overlying the notochord develops into the neural plate in response to a diffusible signal produced by the notochord.
 The remainder of the ectoderm gives rise to the epidermis.
 The ability of the mesoderm to convert the overlying ectoderm into neural tissue is called neural induction.

 In the early embryo, the neural plate folds outwards to form the neural groove.
 Beginning in the future neck region, the neural folds of this groove close to create the neural tube.
 The formation of the neural tube from the ectoderm is called neurulation.
 The ventral part of the neural tube is called the basal plate; the dorsal part is called the alar plate.
 The hollow interior is called the neural canal, and the open ends of the neural tube, called the neuropores, close off.

 A transplanted blastopore lip can convert ectoderm into neural tissue and is said to have an inductive effect.
 Neural inducers are molecules that can induce the expression of neural genes in ectoderm explants without inducing mesodermal genes as well.
 Neural induction is often studied in Xenopus embryos since they have a simple body plan and there are good markers to distinguish between neural and non-neural tissue.
 Examples of neural inducers are the molecules noggin and chordin.